jtbgroup/kodi-media-sensors/README.md

 3. ***play(arg)***

-    This function plays the desired object wth the good player.
+    This function plays the desired object with the good player.
 The argument depends on what object has to be played.
 The argument can be one of `songid`, `albumid`, `movieid`, `episodeid` or `channelid`.

     Examples: